-- 17.3.
-These must comply with the following: - 17.3.1.
+17.3.1.
 If they are run in accordance with 17.3.2 and 17.3.4, it will be exempt from the PR requirements of 4 and Public Relations work need only be undertaken by prominent advertising in the area of the route.

-- 17.3.2.
-They must allow Competitors to set their own average speeds subject to a maximum average of 24mph between Start and Finish (or Rest Halt). - 17.3.3.
-They must have no intermediate timing points between the Start and Finish (or Rest Halt) and must have only passage controls along their route. - 17.3.4.
+17.3.2.
+They must allow Competitors to set their own average speeds subject to a maximum average of 24mph between Start and Finish (or Rest Halt).

+17.3.3.
+They must have no intermediate timing points between the Start and Finish (or Rest Halt) and must have only passage controls along their route.

+17.3.4.
 Competitors' route instructions should be given in the form of descriptive notes only.